samirosman/squircleart.github.io/_posts/2017-02-26-normal-map-generation.md

 ### Central Finite Difference

-The problem about the Forward and Backward difference is that they have a very big error, as the following example illustrate, computing the derivative using both methods produce a very distinct results, they don't even have the same sign!
+The problem about the Forward and Backward difference is that they have a very big error, as the following example illustrate, computing the derivative using both methods produce a very distinct result, they don't even have the same sign!

 ![Forward vs Backward](/images/normal-map-generation/forward_vs_backward.svg  "Forward vs Backward")